eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/member.md

 ### Type

-The type of `.` is the type of its right hand operand.
+The result type of the `.` operator is the type of its right hand operand.

 ## See also